-The JBL Everest Elite 700 are stylish-looking headphones packed with features that make them suitable for most use cases.
-They have a good build quality and block enough noise for commuting.
-They don't leak much, and they're pretty easy-to-use.
-However, they're still somewhat bulky headphones, and although they have a decent sound, they may not be ideal for more critical listeners.
+The JBL Everest Elite 700 are above-average and versatile wireless headphones for most use cases.
+They have a stylish-looking design similar to the JBL Everest 700, but the Elite variant is noise canceling.
+They're packed with features, cancel enough noise for commuting and don't leak much so you can also use them at the office.
+Unfortunately, they're a bit bulky headphones, and although they have a decent sound, they may not be the ideal headphones for more critical listeners.

-The Everest Elite 700 have a sleek and stylish yet durable build quality.
-They have a responsive control scheme that takes some getting used to and a decently portable design, despite being relatively large headphones.
+The JBL Everest Elite 700 have a sleek and stylish yet durable build quality.
+They have a decently responsive control scheme that takes some getting used to and a somewhat portable design, despite being relatively large headphones.
 They're well padded and tight enough for a light jog.
-However, this also makes them a bit fatiguing to wear during long listening sessions and they're still too cumbersome to use while working out or exercising.
+However, this also makes them a bit fatiguing to wear during long listening sessions and they're still too cumbersome to use while working out or exercising (see our recommendations for the best over-ear headphones for the gym).
 Also, the case they come with feels a bit cheap.

-The Elite 700 are above-average comfortable but a bit tight on the head.
-They have sufficiently large ear cups to fit most listeners and they're well padded so even tough they're tight they don't feel too uncomfortable when you put them on.
-However, after a long listening session, they get a bit fatiguing and the headband doesn't extend far enough to accommodate all head sizes which is not ideal.
+Comfort-wise, these headphones are above-average.
+They are a bit tight on the head.
+They have sufficiently large ear cups to fit most listeners and they're well padded so even tough they're tight, they don't feel too uncomfortable when you put them on.
+However, after a long listening session, they get a bit fatiguing and the headband doesn't extend far enough to accommodate all head sizes, which is not ideal.

 The JBL Everest Elite 700 have a good build quality.
 They creak a bit when unfolding them and putting them on, but the headband has a metal frame that makes it decently sturdy.
 The ear cups are also dense enough that they won't get damaged if the headphones fall once or twice.
 However, the hinges are somewhat susceptible weak points, and the plastic coating on the ear cups and headband feels prone to scratches and may even crack if you twist the headband a bit too far.